erbester51/Web-200/README.md

 ### Cross Origin Attacks

-No specific CSRF scenarios were ever encountered in the labs, however you  may run into issues with CORS and self hosted payloads, such as external XSS.js files.
-The easiest way to fix this after much research is to use the http web server called Caddy
+May run into issues with CORS and self hosted payloads, such as external XSS.js files.
+The easiest way to fix this is to use the http web server called Caddy

 1. Install: sudo apt get install caddy
 2. From within the directory where your xss.js file lives, create a file called Caddyfile